WaylonWalker/waylonwalker.com/pages/blog/kedro-in-scripts.md

 )
 ```

-> for use with pandas
+> ⚠ If all of your datasets are pandas dataframes

 For the example above that does not use DataFrames, I would pickle all of my
 outputs to enable re-loading them later.